corpbob/openshift_istio_ansible/README.md

         exact: /
     route:
 ```
-3. Run these commands to execute tcpdump in the customer side-car container and skip to step 6 OR follow the steps below by identifying the pod manually.
+3. Run this script to execute tcpdump in the customer side-car container and skip to step 6 OR follow the steps below by identifying the pod manually.

 ```
 bash ./run_tcpdump.sh